5-Day short break on MAUI

 Maui’s rainforest walks and waterfalls

-This is, for many, one of the best things to do in Maui, where your guide leads you to some of the island’s most flora and fauna rich rainforest regions.
-We highly recommend a naturalist accompany you on this Maui rainforest tour because, with seventeen climate zones on one small island, there are layers and layers of tropical canopy to explore here.
-A botany lesson on Maui always ends with a splash, however, with natural pools and waterfalls a common feature.
-This is just the Hawaiian dream you have been waiting for.
+This is considered one of the best activities on Maui, where a guide leads your clients to some of the island’s most flora and fauna-rich rainforest regions.
+We highly recommend that a naturalist accompany them on this Maui rainforest tour.
+With seventeen climate zones on one small island, there are layers and layers of tropical canopy to explore.
+A botany lesson on Maui always ends with a splash, with natural pools and waterfalls being a common feature.
+This is the Hawaiian dream your clients have been waiting for.

 DAY 5